Keeper-Security/git-ssh-sign/README.md

 # Sign Git commits with SSH Keys

-Signing your git commits is important.
-It verifies authorship, ensures the integrity of committed content, prevents identity spoofing, and establishes non-repudiation.
+Signing your git commits is an important security measure which verifies authorship, ensures the integrity of committed content, prevents identity spoofing, and establishes non-repudiation.
 Using a cryptographic signature with your private key demonstrates a commitment to the authenticity and security of your contributions, building trust among collaborators and protecting the repository from potential tampering and malicious code.

-This integration will let you sign git commits with an SSH key in your Keeper Vault (via Keeper Secrets Manager) rather than using a key stored on disk.
+This integration allows developers to sign git commits with an SSH key stored in the Keeper Vault (via Keeper Secrets Manager) rather than using a key stored on disk.

 ## Requirements